‘I thought it was crazy, but I got the job,’ Raptor PR’s Clara Vazquez explains her PR game plan

 “Luckily I was being shown the ropes by my colleague who had already done my role and knew how I was feeling.”

-Vazquez shoots me a smile and clarifies: "I definitely don't feel like that anymore.
+Vazquez smiles, and adds: "I definitely don't feel like that anymore.
 I've become more confident, I know that I can do it, and I put myself forward every day.

 “The whole team was accessible to me, so no one was off limits and I could ask anyone a question.

-Vazquez, who was promoted to account executive in September of this year, advises that other graduates looking to break into PR, or those just starting out, should, “say yes to everything”.
+Vazquez, who was recently promoted to account executive, advises other graduates looking to break into PR, or just starting out to “say yes to everything”.

 “It got me out of that mindset of just going into Arts PR, and led me to find something I never knew existed and didn’t expect to enjoy so much.